Thoughts and Encouragements for Wounded Helpers

 Within this reframing I do see use for the distinctions as made by Berne.
 In the dysfunctionality of our broken lives and society, it can be useful to have a critical look at what drives us: are we led by the Spirit of God (G), by humble (GA) or haughty (FA) human reasoning, by childish emotions (C) or by critical thoughts that we perhaps unconsciously adopted from our parents or other authority figures (P)?
 Also these C and P 'positions' can be in agreement with our connectedness with God (GC and GP, respectively) or not (FC and FP).
 From which of these 'sources' stems that particular remark that we make towards our life partner, or that reaction we have towards the colleague or fellow traveler in the bus?
 These questions could help us grow in maturity.

-of a strong and very restrictive inner Parent.
+problems because of a strong and very restrictive inner Parent.
+One person I

-His critical inner Parent continuously warned him to always be
+inner Parent continuously warned him to always be productive.

 As Christians we may ask God in such a case to overwrite the messages